|

 and my clients (specifically those targeting UK & Europe)

+and rate the service very highly.
 Google has just announced the launch of

 its AdWord Select product in the UK.
 The model has been a